LM1398/Translation/README.md

+# STT -> Translation -> TTS Library
+This library can be used to translate speech in English into speech in Japanese.
+It uses the speech recognition from google, translates it into Japanese using the DeepL API, which is then read out by the text to speech API from IBM Watson.

 # Steps to run this library on your local environment
-This library can be used to translate speech in English into speech in Japanese
 - Create DeepL api key and ibm watson speech to text api key
   - [DeepL](https://www.deepl.com/ja/translator)
   - [IBM](https://www.ibm.com/jp-ja/cloud/watson-text-to-speech)